-We have, I trust, recognized how certain morbid conditions of the intellect, diseases of the mind, can be accounted for by an undue development of the subconscious self, or by a part of the mind in the child and in the adult, and I have tried to prove how much might be done in such cases if the subconscious self could be impressed.
+We have, I trust, recognized how certain morbid conditions of the intellect, diseases of the mind, can be accounted for by an undue development of the subconscious self, or by a disturbed relation between it and the conscious part of the mind in the child and in the adult, and I have tried to prove how much might be done in such cases if the subconscious self could be impressed.
 The conscious self can be acted upon only during complete wakefulness; the subconscious self however can be reached best when it is most impressionable; this is in early childhood, shortly before and after sleep, and lastly in those conditions of subconscious existence that correspond to the dreaming state, and during the hypnotic trance.